jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   authorized to advertise; up to 32 for IPv4 and up to 128 for IPv6 ([@!I-D.ietf-sidrops-rfc6482bis, section 4])
 * originAutnum -- an unsigned 32-bit integer representing the origin autonomous system number ([@!I-D.ietf-sidrops-rfc6482bis, section 4])
-* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ROA ([@!RFC6487, section 4])
+* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for the ROA ([@!RFC6487, section 4])
-* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ROA ([@!RFC6487, section 4])
+* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for the ROA ([@!RFC6487, section 4])
 * autoRenewed -- a boolean indicating if the registered ROA is auto-renewed or not
 * events -- see [@!RFC9083, section 4.5]
 * links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to IP network and IRR objects